siam9192/siam9192/README.md

  💡 I like to explore new technologies and develop somthing new.

- 🎓  I'm currently studying Computer Science and Tecnology at habiganj polytecnic institute.
+ 🎓  I'm currently studying Computer Science and Tecnology at mymensing polytecnic institute.

- 📚 I'm currently learning ...Next js

  ✍️  In my free time, I like to read blogs about technology.